Brilliant Motor And Car Accessories Shop For Sale In Daventry, Towcester & Brackley

 Towcester itself has a current population of 11000 with a further c5000 distributed across the neighbouring villages.
 However, local and district council development plans have already granted permission for a further 2500 residential homes in the town which will double the population size by 2025.
 Currently there are additional plans for two large retail sites on the edges of the town which will draw more footfall to the area.

 With a slightly older than ‘national average’ population make-up, the town enjoys an affluent customer base well disposed to ‘Shop Local’.
 Families are well represented also, supported by a secondary school, two primary schools and several children’s nurseries.

 The premises at occupy approximately 900 ft2 formed of three conveniently sectioned retail spaces, store room, small kitchen area and W.C.
 There is a roof-space area which has hitherto to been unused.
 A large pavement facing display window with customer access via a glass panel door, directly from the street.

 Adjacent businesses include a hairdresser, shoe repair/key cutting business, bank branch and other small independent businesses, all of whom co-exist and work together for the benefit of the Town.

-No commitment can be made about the lease arrangement without the Landlord’s assent, but the Landlord has indicated he is amenable to the reassignment of the existing lease (10 years unexpired) although either party might prefer a new lease is signed.
+No commitment can be made about the lease arrangement without the Landlord’s assent, but the Landlord has indicated he is amenable to a new tenant.